dafuster/smart-cover-background/README.md

 <a name="how-it-works"></a>
 ## How it works

-A common problem with 'cover' backgrounds is that one cannot control what part of the background image is actually visible to the user.
-The visibility and framing of the image soley depends on the aspect ratio of both the image and its container.

 Typically when using a background image that is set to `cover`, the background image is stretched to fully cover the surface area of its container, without distorting the image (maintaining its aspect ratio).
 To do this, the browser